 The WRONG arm, if you look closely.
 Al is also completely flattened by a boulder later on (obviously, it doesn't work that way) and anyone shot with a regular bullet in his Rambo dream blows to chunks.

-In Weird Al's music video for ... uh, dang, I can't remember which one of his songs this was for, but anyway ... the piano player's hand gets chopped off by having the piano key cover lid closed on it.
-Similar out-of-proportion injuries befall the rest of the singers.
+In Weird Al's music video for "You Don't Love Me Anymore," the piano player's hand gets chopped off by having the keyboard lid slammed on it.
+Similar out-of-proportion injuries befall the rest of the band members.

 Justified, of course, in that these are daydream sequences (and movie parodies).